The title is rather misleading and it could easily result in misunderstandings.

 “I believe”, he wrote when he was 33 years old, “that my life was cursed right from the start, and always will be”.

-André Gide was so scared to go to school that he was feigning faint.
+André Gide was so scared to go to school that he was feigning faintness.

 Hermann Hesse dropped out school when he was an adolescent due to mental disorders.
 It was literature that prevented him from committing suicide which he discovered when he was 18 years old and since then he never ceased writing until his death.